cogitovirus/gcs-modern-data-stack/README.md

 ```
 This will seed Airbyte with 3 source connectors, BigQuery destination, and the connections between sources and destination.
 After running it, you can inspect the AirByte UI.

-**Hint:** Make sure the set up IDs made it to the .env file.
+**Hint:** Make sure the setup IDs made it to the .env file.
 I stumbled upon an issue where I had .env file opened in my IDE which was preventing automation from writing to the file.

 **Hint2:** there's also a `gcs_modern_data_stack.utils.teardown_airbyte` if you need to redo the auto setup.

 ### Dagster
-Run the dagster server
+Run the Dagster server
 ```sh
 dagster dev
 ```